 Given the critical importance of budgeting in the the AOP planning process, budgeting and forecasting software is also extremely useful for making the AOP planning process more efficient with budgeting and reporting templates among other features, and it can significantly improve the accuracy of the AOP as well.

-Drivetrain is a robust FP&A solution that combines several capabilities critical for effective planning into a single platform to empower founders, finance leaders, and team/department heads develop more realistic budgets and annual plans, track progress in real time, identify bottlenecks, and uncover opportunities.Â
+Drivetrain is a robust annual planning software that combines several capabilities critical for effective planning into a single platform to empower founders, finance leaders, and team/department heads develop more realistic budgets and annual plans, track progress in real time, identify bottlenecks, and uncover opportunities.Â

 Drivetrain’s wide range of features makes it a tremendous value-add for business leaders caught up in the AOP planning process.
 These include:Â